microsoft/promptflow/docs/reference/pf-command-reference.md

 ```

 #### Examples
-Start prompt flow service.
-We endeavor to start the service on the default port 23333.
-And if it's already taken, we will sequentially probe new ports, incrementing by one each time.
+Prompt flow will try to start the service on the default port 23333 if "pfs.port" file doesn't exist.
+If the port is
+already taken, prompt flow will sequentially probe new ports, incrementing by one each time.
+If the port file exists,
+prompt flow will just try to start the service on the port number specified in the file.

 ```bash
 pf service start
 ```

-Force restart promptflow service.
+Forcefully restart the promptflow service even if the port is already in use.
 ```bash
 pf service start --force
 ```

-Start promptflow service with specific port.
+Start the promptflow service with a specified port.
+If the port is already taken, prompt flow will raise an error
+unless forcefully start the service with the `--force` flag.
+Upon availability, the port number will be logged in the
+"pfs.port" file.
 ```bash
 pf service start --port 65553
 ```